opentable/webflux-large-response-spring/README.md

 One hypothesis is that varying threshold has something to do with the network itself (maybe network latency?) over which the request is being made, but we have yet been unable to empirically test this.

-Incidentally the threshold to trigger the issue in our Mesos cluster is *always exactly* 78200 bytes.
+Incidentally the threshold to trigger the issue in our Mesos cluster is *always exactly* 78200 characters.

 ## What about container resource provisioning?

-Given that we know the exact threshold to trigger the issue in a particular operating environment (78200 bytes in Mesos), we were able to test whether container resource provisioning has any impact on triggering the issue.
+Given that we know the exact threshold to trigger the issue in a particular operating environment (78200 characters in Mesos), we were able to test whether container resource provisioning has any impact on triggering the issue.